 The PCM/TCM receives this voltage signal to determine transmission operating pressure or when a shift is occurring.
 This code is set if this "G" input does not match normal operating voltages stored in the PCM/TCM's memory.
+It may also be due to internal mechanical issues inside the transmission.
 Refer to a vehicle specific repair manual to determine which is the "G" circuit for your particular vehicle.

-P083D is typically an electrical circuit (TFPS sensor circuit) issue.
+P083E is typically an electrical circuit (TFPS sensor circuit) issue, although as previously stated this code may also be set due to mechanical issues (internal leaks, cracked or missing check balls in the valve body, low system operating pressure/main line pressure, stuck valve in the valve body).
 This cannot be overlooked in the troubleshooting stage, especially when dealing with an intermittent problem.